Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/4-finding-the-wine-demon.md

 ---
 title: Finding the wine demon
 date: 1994-11-11
-summary: The first chapter of Keith's book on his relationship with wine, beer and drinking, 'My life with the Demon'.
+summary: The fourth chapter of Keith's book on his relationship with wine, beer and drinking, 'My life with the Demon'.
 tags:
   - Wine
   - Bundaberg Rum